Explore the Alps and discover the activities on offer for all ages

 Walking around town can be relaxing too, with boutique shops to explore, sunny café terraces for the ultimate coffee stop, and plenty of delicious food to savour in the traditional Savoyard restaurants.
 And at the end of the day, you can take advantage of your chalet’s terrace, dining outside on warm nights, or soaking in a hot tub with champagne as the sun sets.
 Summer in the French Alps provides you with all of this!

 A French Alps summer really does mean activities for all ages.
 For kids, their perfect holiday probably includes games, animals and discovering the mountains.
 Alpine villages understand this, and provide lots of free (and paid) entertainment and fun for kids during every week of the school holidays.
-The whole family will enjoy the Bonheur des Mômes week-long free festival for kids in August — the largest of its kind in France.
+The whole family will enjoy the Bonheur des Mômes week-long festival for kids in August — the largest of its kind in France.

 The little ones will also love the summer toboggan rides, pony rides (and horse riding for bigger kids), mini-golf, swimming, hiking, and an adventurous ride in the cable cars with flower-covered pastures below.